How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 You’re also unlikely to get two hives that look exactly the same.
 If you live in a woody area, the clear coating would be the best camouflage.

-How to Paint a Beehive Step by Step
+How to Paint a Beehive Step-by-Step

-We’ve broken down the process of painting your beehive into 5 easy to follow steps.
+We’ve broken down the painting process of your beehive into 5 easy-to-follow steps.

 Step 1: Assemble the Hive

-This is only in the event that your hive comes in parts that you have to put together, especially the hive boxes.
-You are only interested in painting the exterior parts of the hive.
-Make sure you have glued and screwed all the joints together before you begin.
+Hive assembly is only necessary in the event that your hive comes in parts that you have to put together, especially the hive boxes.
+You are only interested in painting the exterior surfaces of the hive.

 Step 2: Assemble your Tools